 Introduction

 Emotion is a psychological state and an important part of human intelligence.
-It can be seen as the result of neural activity that happened in the brain.
+It can be seen as the result of neural activity in the brain.
 Emotion is crucial for human social activities, deeply involved in daily social interaction, learning, cognition, and creation.
 Thus, emotion recognition has always been a key branch of Artificial Intelligence.
-Emotion recognition aims to empower computers to understand people's complex emotions through a series of data analysis to improve the human-computer interaction experience a step further.
+Emotion recognition aims to empower computers to understand people's complex emotions through a series of data analyses to further improve the human-computer interaction experience.

-The study on emotion recognition started decades ago, Picard proposed “Affective Computing” in 1997 [1], revealing the possibility that the computer can understand and react to human emotions and make better decisions by applying statistical models such as Hidden Markov Model.
+The study on emotion recognition started decades ago; Picard proposed “Affective Computing” in 1997 [1], revealing the possibility that the computer can understand and react to human emotions and make better decisions by applying statistical models such as the Hidden Markov Model.
 Computers could make better decisions based on emotional understanding.
 However, emotions are inherently complex and abstract, making it difficult to quantify them into data or variables that computers can process.
 As a result, researchers have struggled to establish a universal standard for emotion recognition experiments, which has led to the exploration of various methods and models.

 Previous researchers have proposed different methods to quantify emotions, among which the discrete emotion model is commonly accepted in emotion recognition research.
 The discrete model describes emotions as the most basic discrete forms of joy, anger, sadness, and happiness.
 For example, psychologist Ekman divided emotions into six categories: happiness, sadness, surprise, anger, disgust, and fear [2].
 This theory provided a framework that allows emotion recognition to be treated as a classification problem.

-Early work on classifying emotions focused on a single data source which could be called unimodal analysis.
-Text data for one, obtained attention earlier than others.
+Early work on classifying emotions focused on a single data source, which could be called unimodal analysis.
+Text data, for one, obtained attention earlier than others.
 By applying NLP methods and Machine learning algorithms to written texts, researchers can build the classifier and determine the keywords that represent emotions better than other words [3].
 Another one that has been widely studied is the audio data.
 The voice could deliver various information.
 For example, the speech would be faster, higher, and louder when people feel happy or angry and slower, deeper, and quieter when people feel sad or calm [4].
 In addition, physiological signals, such as breathing, heart rate, and body temperature, have proven useful for emotion recognition [5].

-However, emotion is a complex state that can change rapidly and approaches that analyze a single data source have limitations.
-Firstly, unimodal analysis would lose accuracy when it meets complicated and dynamic contexts because it has a great possibility to overfit on partial information.
-For example, words will have the opposite meaning depending on the situation.
-“What a day” could mean the speaker had a great day or an exhausting day.
+However, emotion is a complex state that can change rapidly and approaches that analyse a single data source have limitations.
+Firstly, unimodal analysis would lose accuracy when it meets complicated and dynamic contexts because it can easily overfit partial information.
+For example, words will have opposite meanings depending on the situation.
+“What a day” could mean the speaker had a great or exhausting day.
 Incorporating multimodal signals, such as voice tone, can help disambiguate such meanings.
-If the voice is fast and loud, we can infer a positive meaning; if it is slow and quiet, we infer a negative one.
+If the voice is fast and loud, we can infer a positive meaning; if it is slow and quiet, we assume a negative one.

 Moreover, the unimodal analysis shows low robustness because a large individual bias may exist in certain data sources for different people.
-For example, the same gesture could mean very different things to people from different cultures.
+For example, the same gesture could mean very different things to people from other cultures.
 Instead of doing unimodal analysis, recent advancements in multimodal emotion identification systems have indicated the potential to tackle these difficulties.
-It is reported that the model performance could be improved when we combine multiple data sources such as audio, video, and text, in fact, studies have demonstrated that multimodal models can substantially outperform unimodal ones in emotion recognition tasks [6].
+It is reported that the model performance could be improved when we combine multiple data sources such as audio, video, and text; in fact, studies have demonstrated that multimodal models can substantially outperform unimodal ones in emotion recognition tasks [6].